 Getting a permanent, new smile is a life-changing decision.
 However, not all dentists are qualified or able to perform a procedure as complex as dental implants.
 Becoming a certified prosthodontist requires years of advanced training and experience beyond regular dental school.
 While many family/general dentists provide great care, it is important to trust someone truly qualified to restore your smile with dental implants.

-At Advanced Dental Care, Dr. Kar has years of experience helping patients regain their smile and confidence with state-of-the-art dental implants.
+At Advanced Dental Care of Allen, Dr. Kar has years of experience helping patients regain their smile and confidence with state-of-the-art dental implants.
 He is a member of the American College of Prosthodontics, the Academy of Osseointegration, and the American Dental Association.
 He is available to answer any questions you may have.

-During your FREE initial consultation with Advanced Dental Care, Dr. Kar and our team will answer all your questions about the process, cost, benefits, and types of implants that may be right for you.
+During your FREE initial consultation with Advanced Dental Care of Allen, Dr. Kar and our team will answer all your questions about the process, cost, benefits, and types of implants that may be right for you.
 It is our goal to help provide you with all the information you need to make the choice to restore your smile!

 To schedule your FREE implant consultation, contact us today.